ifeanyifavour1/ML-task1/README.md

 How It Works
 The script processes 10 sample customer messages.
 For each message it demonstrates:

-Prompt Chaining – clean → classify → generate reply
+Prompt Chaining - clean  -classify - generate reply

 Routing – route to technical, billing, complaint, or general branch